RIADS OF MOROCCO

 Today includes two quintessentially Moroccan experiences.
 First, a farm to table cooking lesson by a professional chef who owned Moroccan restaurants in New York for many years.
 We will learn to cook a 3 course Moroccan meal.

-Next, a visit to a Hamman, or Moroccan spa.
+Next, a visit to a Hamman, a traditional Moroccan spa.
 Hammams are part of many Moroccans' daily life - especially women's.
 Similar to a Turkish bath, a Hammam is a spa where local people go to purify themselves, commune with friends and treat themselves to personal care.
-Our treatment will include 60 minutes of deep cleansing and exfoliation followed by a 60 minute massage.
+Our treatment will include 45 minutes of deep cleansing and exfoliation followed by a 60 minute massage.

 Stay: Riad Slitine (or similar)(B)